Anna Fischer-Dückelmann

-Anna Fischer-Dückelmann (1856–1917).
-She was one of the first women to receive a medical degree in the German-speaking countries, received from the University of Zurich.
-In 1896 she earned a degree at the University and at this time women were still not allowed to be enrolled in German universities or medical schools.
-She has since been known as a naturopath and physician for women in Germany.
-She has published many books and they have been converted into many different languages.
+Anna Fischer-Dückelmann (5 July 1856 – 1917) was a German physician and naturopath.
+She was among the first women to receive a medical degree in German-speaking Europe.
+She earned her degree at the University of Zurich in 1896, a time before women were allowed to enrol in German universities or medical schools, and would publish many books, which have been translated into multiple languages.

 Life

 Anna Dückelmann was the daughter of the Austro-Hungarian military doctor and landowner Friedrich Dückelmann.
 She spent her youth in Vienna and Tragwein.
 Because of her early interest in medicine, she was allowed to accompany her father on visits to garrison hospitals.
 In her memoirs she wrote: "I was already enthusiastic about hydrotherapy at the age of fifteen, I also curated pets, and when I was sixteen years old I published my first hygiene article against the corset.
 During this time, the thought of studying medicine clearly entered my mind for the first time."

-In 1880, against her parents' wishes, she married the philosopher Arnold Fischer in Graz and moved with him to Frankfurt.
+In 1880, against her parents' wishes, she married the philosopher Arnold Fischer.
+They originally lived in Graz and then moved to Frankfurt.
 She decided to keep her maiden name, which was not common in the 1800s.
 Arnold Fischer worked for the Frankfurter Tagblatt, and the couple founded the weekly newspaper Volkswohl together, in which Fischer-Dückelmann wrote about medical topics and also criticized the lack of female doctors: "It remains embarrassing for many women that they should let men teach them about the most delicate things.
 How immature our sex is until it is able to protect itself from such male interventions in its innermost affairs by female physicians."
 In Frankfurt she met the first gynaecologist in Germany, Hope Bridges Adams Lehmann.